 - Wise Men Word Jumble from Sermons 4 Kids

 - Wise Men Crossword shared at Sermons 4 Kids

 - Epiphany Crossword over at 4 Catholic Educators

 - Wise Men Fill in the Blanks shared by Sermons4Kids

 Epiphany Resources for Lesson Plans

 If you’re looking to incorporate the liturgical season into your homeschool, these Advent plans have reading lists, music, poetry and more for you to peruse.

 Books to Read About the Epiphany

 When you’re finished crafting, settle in on the couch and spend some time with your littles reading these great books.

-Do you have more ideas for celebrating Epiphany with your family?
+Do you have more ideas for celebrating Epiphany with your family and friends?
 Let’s chat it up in the comment box!
 I’d love to hear how you make this season special.